rlucioni/jekyll-site/_posts/2012-10-25-hamburger-in-space.md

 comments: false
 ---

 I led a team of five which sent a hamburger into the stratosphere and filmed the entire journey.
 We used a 600 gram weather balloon, 120 cubic feet of helium, a GoPro camera, an [HTC Rezound](http://www.htc.com/us/smartphones/htc-rezound/) for cheap GPS, a parachute, and a styrofoam cooler for storing the electronics.
-We were sponsored by Boston-area hamburger chain [b.good](http://www.bgood.com/), and completed the project in under two weeks using less than $500.
+We were sponsored by Boston-area hamburger chain [b.good](http://www.bgood.com/).
+In under two weeks, we created the company’s most highly-viewed advertisement using less than $500.
 Here's the video we made.

 <iframe class="youtube-player" type="text/html" width="640" height="385" src="http://www.youtube.com/embed/nRkQE0I4NZw" allowfullscreen frameborder="0">
 </iframe>